 From Japanese healthcare giant Omron comes the Alvita, a pedometer that really keeps things simple.
 Thanks to its highly accurate 3D sensor, it's able to detect different walking speeds, from a brisk strut to a lazy amble, and you can use the special Action button to record unusual activity outside your daily routine.
-The gadget is also capable of showing daily averages, burned calories and more besides, and it's able to keep track of distance travelled.
+The gadget is also capable of showing daily averages, burned calories and distance travelled.

 Ozeri 4x3 Razor

 Ozeri claims that the triple-axis sensors built into its devices make them some of the most accurate pedometers on the market, and this model measures steps, distance, speed, calories and time in one compact unit you can place anywhere on your body.
 Like a professional athlete you can record your split and lap times, as well as daily totals as you go.
-The clock, calendar and timer features add some extra functionality to the device as well.
+The clock, calendar and timer features add some extra functionality to the device, too.

 Essential reading: Which Fitbit tracker should you buy?

 The CSX Walking 3D Pedometer comes across as a good deal whichever way you look at it: not only do you get a device which tracks steps, distance and calories, you also get an 18-month warranty and a bundled e-book called Walk Yourself Fitter.
 The tri-axis walk sensor works from anywhere on your body, while the seven-day memory gives you instant feedback on your daily activity time and helps you keep track of your goals as you progress.